melissa-hay/MySQL/README.md

 # Joins
 A JOIN clause in SQL is used to combine rows from two or more tables, based on a related attributes between them.

-By default, joins in SQL are “inner joins” which is the most common one.
+By default, joins in SQL are “joins” which is the most common one.

 Consider the 2 schemas:
 - Product(name , category)